* THE ANGORA CAT – AN ANATOLIAN TREASURE

 ‘’It is the most beautiful cat in the world’’ (Prof. Samuel Aysoy, 1885-1959)

 Turkish Angora is a naturally occurring cat in Anatolia, todays Turkey.
 In other words, it is a longhair Turkish street cat.
 It's not an abandoned pet, not a mix of various breeds, but a cat created by nature.
-It's a real Anatolian cat.
+It's really ancient and beautiful Anatolian cat.

 Anatolia is a land rich of cultures and history.
 It’s a very old land, so are its cats.
 Maybe the oldest and biggest settlement in Anatolia 1 Çatalhüyük or Hacilar, could be a place where people and cats developed this special bond?
 Did the people who built Göbekli Tepe and first tamed cats had something in common?
 Nobody knows for sure, but one thing is clear: they are unique Anatolian cats and one of the oldest in the world.

 Not long time ago everybody had thought that cats were domesticated about 4000 thousand years ago by Egyptians.
-However modern archeology and genetics revealed: The cat and human friendship is 10 000 years old!
+They were wrong.

 French archaeologists discovered the remains of a cat buried with its human owner at a Neolithic site in Cyprus Shillourokambos, that only confirms that Anatolian people had lived with cats more than 9000 years ago: ‘’ The Mediterranean island was settled by farmers from Turkey who brought their domesticated animals with them, presumably including cats, because there is no evidence of native wildcats in Cyprus’’2